Interactivity

 For interactive videos without quizzes

-You must use the After this scene setting in the inspector panel to set a scene as the end of the video in order for it to be marked as complete in your LMS.
+If you aren't using a results component, you must use the After this scene setting in the inspector panel to set a scene as the end of the video in order for it to be marked as complete in your LMS.

 Video analytics for interactivity